-10 DevOps engineer skills to add to a resume
+10 DevOps engineer skills to add to your resume

-A DevOps engineer plays a critical role in modern IT.
-As app development and deployment practices change, orgs will seek pros with hands-on experience -- and the skills to show for it.
+DevOps plays a critical role in modern IT.
+As app development and deployment practices change, orgs will seek pros with hands-on experience -- and the skills to match.

-The DevOps engineer is quickly becoming a critical and multifaceted role for leading-edge businesses.
-Without a clear path of advancement to the position, IT shops must identify the right combination of DevOps engineer skills in hires or experienced employees.
+The DevOps engineer is quickly becoming a critical role for leading-edge businesses.
+Without a clear path of advancement to the position, IT departments must identify the right combination of DevOps engineer skills in hires or experienced employees.

 Making the journey